-To address this national dilemma, Congress passed the Second Chance Act (SCA) in 2008 to help criminal offenders successfully return to the community after they are released from prison or jail.
-Through the SCA, the Bureau of Justice Assistance has awarded more than $250 million — through 300 grants to government agencies and nonprofit organizations — to help medium- and high-risk adult and juvenile offenders successfully re-enter society and remain crime-free.
+To address this national dilemma, Congress passed the Second Chance Act (SCA) in 2008 to help persons convicted of a crime successfully return to the community after they are released from prison or jail.
+Through the SCA, the Bureau of Justice Assistance has awarded more than $250 million — through 300 grants to government agencies and nonprofit organizations — to help medium- and high-risk adult and juvenile persons convicted of crimes successfully re-enter society and remain crime-free.

 This fall, NIJ released a report on the first phase of a two-phase evaluation of demonstration sites funded under the SCA.
 Called an "implementation evaluation," this phase was an in-depth examination of 10 state and local government agencies from around the country that were among the first to receive SCA funding.

 The findings of an implementation evaluation are important because they define the "it" in the second phase of the study that aims to answer the central question "Does it work?"